Sexual abuse is hard to talk about. If you were abused as a child in New York State and have questions, we have answers.

 We know that the sexual abuse of a child is extremely damaging.
 That’s why every time a new client contacts us, we keep the entire matter confidential.

 This type of abuse can cause lifelong trauma, feelings of guilt, and difficulty trusting others.
 Instances of sexual abuse have been reported against clergy of the Catholic Church as far back as the early 1900s.
 Since then, thousands of priests have been accused of sexual abuse globally.
-Many of these priests were and are members of the Diocese of Buffalo.
+Many of these priests were and are members of the Diocese of Buffalo and the Diocese of Rochester.
 Our priest sexual abuse lawyers have decades of experience investigating cases such as these, and have fought for claims involving sexual abuse by a priest throughout New York State.

 Recently, attorney Steve Boyd obtained the highest mediation decision of any attorney bringing a case against the Diocese of Buffalo.

-If you or someone you know has been sexually abused by a priest of the Buffalo Diocese and need legal representation, please contact us by filling out our form or calling us at 716-400-0000 for a free consultation.
-Below you will find additional information about these cases and our attorneys’ experience in cases of clergy sexual abuse in Buffalo.
+If you or someone you know has been sexually abused by a priest of the Buffalo Diocese or the Rochester Diocese and need legal representation, please contact us by filling out our form or calling us at 585-600-2019 or 716-600-2019 for a free consultation.
+Below you will find additional information about these cases and our attorneys’ experience in cases of clergy sexual abuse in Western New York.

 Members of the clergy are supposed to be spiritual leaders of their communities.
 They are supposed to be trustworthy people.
 There is now proof that over 100 priests of the Diocese of Buffalo exploited that trust to commit atrocious acts of sexual abuse against children.
 They used their influence to ruin hundreds of lives in and around Western New York.
 Not only did their positions in the church grant them power over vulnerable parishioners, but they were protected by their higher ups when complaints were made.

-Historically, instead of holding these criminals responsible, the Catholic Church has acted to relocate accused priests on multiple occasions.
+Historically, instead of holding these criminals responsible, the Catholic Church has acted to relocate accused priests.
 Instead of attempting to stop these horrific crimes committed by their organization, members of the church have doubled down, even going so far as to blame the victims.
 That practice stops here.
 It’s time to hold the predators and their protectors responsible for their crimes against children.

 Priests who sexually abused children have been protected and defended around the world, and Western New York is no different.
-The Diocese of Buffalo has returned priests accused of such crimes to active ministry.
-And not just once – it’s happened over and over again.
-No report is made to law enforcement, and the predator is placed back in contact with children in a different community.
+The local Diocese have returned priests accused of such crimes to active ministry.
+It’s happened over and over again.
+No reports were made to law enforcement, and the predators were placed back in contact with children in a different school community or parish.

 Although some priests have been found guilty after internal investigations by the Diocese, at best these clergymen have quietly been removed from ministry.
-No priest has ever been criminally indicted in Buffalo.
+No priest has ever been criminally indicted in Buffalo, and only a handful of Rochester area priests have ever been criminally charged.
 These so called “investigations” by the Diocesan Review Board have been secretive and ineffective.
 The process of these reviews is unknown, and in some cases the Diocese has had knowledge of a priest’s abuse for decades before removing him from ministry.
-In addition, the Diocese of Buffalo has previously made attempts to hide reports of abuse without investigation, allowing the priest to continue sexually abusing children.
+In addition, the Diocese of Buffalo previously made attempts to hide reports of abuse without investigation, allowing the priest to continue sexually abusing children.

-These criminals and those who protect them have gone directly against the teachings of the Catholic Church, their responsibilities to those who trusted them as religious leaders, and against basic human morality.
-They deserve to be punished, and the survivors of these crimes deserve full and fair compensation.
+The criminals and those who protect them have gone directly against the teachings of the Catholic Church, their responsibilities to those who trusted them as religious leaders, and against basic human morals.
+The survivors of these crimes deserve full and fair compensation.

 Sexual abuse is hard to talk about.
 It’s painful.
 There are thousands of priest sexual abuse survivors who have not yet come forward.
 No amount of compensation can make up for the crimes that these people endured as children, but those responsible must be held accountable for their actions and their inactions.